Butter1v9/monkey-ts/README.md

 # MonkeyTS 🐒 – A Monkey Language Interpreter in TypeScript

 This project is a TypeScript port of the Monkey programming language interpreter from [*Writing An Interpreter In Go*](https://interpreterbook.com/) by Thorsten Ball.
-The goal is to implement a fully functioning interpreter for the Monkey language while leveraging modern TypeScript, including strict types and idiomatic practices.
+The goal is to implement a fully functioning interpreter for the Monkey language in TypeScript

 ## 📚 About the Book